gisn8/FormWithMapLocation/Setting Up The Google Apps Script.md

 First, create a new Google Sheets document and then open Google Apps Script by going to Extensions -> Apps Script.

-Copy the contents of the gScript.js.template and paste it into the Apps Script editor.
+Copy the contents of the gScript.js.template (also shown below) and paste it into the Apps Script editor.

 ```
 function doPost(e) {